ravinance/bustracker/README.md

 # bustracker

 ## Description
-this is a project of realtime bustracking using an API for it and an API for the google map it allows the user to follow the bus in realtime !
+this is a project of realtime bustracking using an API for it and an API for the google map. it allows the user to follow the bus in realtime !